AI NATIVE DESIGN WORKFLOW

 $31.90

 Approximately 535,000 output tokens generated.
-Around 58.7 million cached tokens read, saving approximately $158.00 compared to standard uncached input pricing.
+Around 58.7 million cached tokens read, saving roughly $158.00 against standard uncached input pricing.

 File named